marklogic/videos/split-data-flux/README.md

 Copyright (c) 2025 Progress Software Corporation and/or its subsidiaries or affiliates.
 All Rights Reserved.

-#  How to Split Data for AI Applications with MarkLogic Flux
+#  Split Data for AI Applications with MarkLogic Flux
 MarkLogic Flux provides a unified, scalable, and optimized data pipeline for processing documents and generating the necessary components—specifically chunks and vector embeddings—required to build effective Retrieval-Augmented Generation (RAG) systems that leverage MarkLogic's vector query capabilities.

 These commands will split and import data into MarkLogic.